Henry Percy, 1st Earl of Northumberland

+Henry Percy, 1st Earl of Northumberland, 4th Baron Percy, titular King of Mann, KG, Lord Marshal (10 November 1341 – 20 February 1408), was an English statesman and a leading political figure during the reigns of Richard II and Henry IV.
+One of the most powerful noblemen in northern England, he played a decisive role in the deposition of Richard II and the accession of Henry IV.

-Henry Percy, 1st Earl of Northumberland, 4th Baron Percy, titular King of Mann, KG, Lord Marshal (10 November 134120 February 1408) was the son of Henry de Percy, 3rd Baron Percy, and a descendant of Henry III of England.
-His mother was Mary of Lancaster, daughter of Henry, 3rd Earl of Lancaster, son of Edmund, Earl of Leicester and Lancaster, who was the son of Henry III.
+He was the son of Henry de Percy, 3rd Baron Percy, and a descendant of Henry III of England.
+His mother was Mary of Lancaster, daughter of Henry, 3rd Earl of Lancaster, son of Edmund, Earl of Leicester and Lancaster, who in turn was the son of Henry III.

 Life

 Henry Percy was originally a follower of Edward III of England, for whom he held high offices in the administration of northern England.
 At a young age, he was made Warden of the Marches towards Scotland in 1362, with the authority to negotiate with the Scottish government.
 In February 1367, he was entrusted with the supervision of all castles and fortified places in the Scottish marches.
-He went on to support King Richard II, was formally created an Earl on Richard's coronation in 1377, and was briefly given the title of Marshal of England.
+As a supporter of John of Gaunt he was given the title of Marshal of England in December 1376 although he would give that up in 1377.
+He and Gaunt were the center of events that led to the London riots of 1377 where with Gaunt he had to take refuge with the Black Prince's widow Joan of Kent in Kennington.
+As Marshal he had an important role in the coronation of King Richard II in 1377 where he was formally created an Earl.

 Between 1383 and 1384, he was appointed Admiral of the Northern Seas.
 After Richard elevated his rival Ralph Neville to the position of Earl of Westmorland in 1397, Percy and his son, also Henry and known as "Hotspur", supported the rebellion of Henry Bolingbroke, who became King as Henry IV.

 On King Henry IV's coronation, Henry Percy was appointed Constable of England and granted the lordship of the Isle of Man.
 Percy and Hotspur were given the task of subduing the rebellion of Owain Glyndŵr, but their attempts to make peace with the Welsh rebels did not meet with the king's approval.